comment:

 4. Is the Engine running?

-If the engine is running return a packet of type 0xA2.
+If the engine is running return a packet of type ERROR_ECU_REJECTED.

-If the error code (or success code) is in the range [0, 3], this handler moves it to the output packet of type 0xA0.
+If the error code (or success code) is in the range [0, 3], this handler moves it to the output packet of type OKAY.

 If the error code (or success code) is out of range, this handler returns a blank packet with this code being the type.